jeanNyil/jboss-fuse-6-fabric/docs/secure_fuse_fabric_with_rhsso.md

         3. The container will take into account the new _PID_ keys values automatically.

-    2. Repeat the same steps above for each _fabric server_.
+    2. Repeat the same steps as above for each _fabric server_.

 #### :construction: - *_TODO_* - check if encountered errors persist when the _Fuse 6.3 Fabric_ environment is secured with the latest patch of _Red Hat SSO **7.3**_.
 Here, _Red Hat SSO **7.4.2**_ server was used :